DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 Wait 5 - 10 minutes after you created all the services and deployments.
 You can check the status of your deployment by using the Kubernetes user interface.

-Run the 'kubectl proxy' command and go to the URL 'http://127.0.0.1:8001/ui' to check when the application containers are ready.
+Run the `kubectl proxy` command, and then go to the URL 'http://127.0.0.1:8001/ui' to check if the yaml file is created when the application containers are ready.

 ![Kubernetes Status Page](images/kube_ui.png)